FrankKooij/Soma/README.md

 - if you have problems using or editing Soma, use Github issues;
 - if you want to say hello—or maybe thank me?—, use [Twitter](https://twitter.com/jiminypan);
-- **only if** you want to hire me, use the contact form on my website.
+- **only if** you want to talk business, use the contact form on my website.

 Thank you in advance.